FasterXML/smile-format-specification/smile-specification.md

 Format header will indicate which option generator chose: if header is missing, default value of "trues" (checking done for shared property names is made, and encoded content MAY contain back-references to share names) must be assumed.

 Shared key resolution is done same way as shared String value resolution, but buffers used are separate.
 Buffer sizes are same, 1024.

+#### Empty Strings never shareable

+Empty String (`""`) as Value or Key String must always be encoded using specific token (`0x20`) in both modes.
+It MUST NOT be encoded as Short Value or Key String, nor considered as back-referencable value (and by extension never back-referenced).

 #### Avoiding references `0x??FE` and `0x??FF`